s4nniyusuf/s4nniyusuf/README.md

 I'm a **Statistics student at the University of Lagos (UNILAG)** and an **aspiring Machine Learning Engineer** with hands-on experience building **end-to-end machine learning pipelines** from data collection and analysis to model deployment.

-My keen interest lies in **applied machine learning problems** and building **ML-powered systems** that solve real-world challenges.
+My keen interest lies in **applied machine learning problems** and building **ML-powered systems**.
 My work spans data scraping, exploratory data analysis, feature engineering, model training, evaluation, and deployment.

 I'm currently open to **machine learning internships and collaborations**.